HongxuChen/CE4024-design/readme.md

 The recommended IDEs are:

+- [Eclipse4](https://eclipse.org/).
+You can choose `Import` / `Existing Projects into Workspace`.
+If that doesn't work, run `./sbt eclipse` (or `sbt.bat eclipse`) in the command line before hand.

 - [Intellij](https://www.jetbrains.com/idea/#chooseYourEdition).
 You should select the Scala developing environment, which includes the two plugins: `sbt` and `scala`; otherwise you can install from `Preferences` / `Plugins`.
-Afterwards, `File`/`New`/`Projects from Existing Sources...`, choose this project folder and select `sbt` as the build tool.
-See more details on https://www.jetbrains.com/help/idea/2016.3/creating-and-running-your-scala-application.html .
+Afterwards, use `File`/`New`/`Projects from Existing Sources...`, choose this project folder and select `sbt` as the build tool.
+See more details on https://www.jetbrains.com/help/idea/2016.3/creating-and-running-your-scala-application.html.
-- [Eclipse](http://scala-ide.org/).
-ScalaIDE is an eclipse plugin.
-The detailed tutorial is [here](http://scala-ide.org/docs/current-user-doc/gettingstarted/index.html).

 ## Submission